YouganshThakur/Christmas-Tree/README.md

 # Christmas-Tree
-An Asterisk christmas tree printed using simple while loops and turbo c++ graphics function
+An Animated and colourful christmas tree created using asterisk(*), while loops and turbo c++ graphics functions

 Use turbo c++ compiler to execute the code.